floneum/floneum/kalosm/README.md

 println!("Title: {}", document.title());
 println!("Body: {}", document.body());
-// Read pages from a search engine (You must have the SERPER_API_KEY environment variable set to run this example) let api_key = std::env::var("SERPER_API_KEY").unwrap();
+// Read pages from a search engine (You must have the SERPER_API_KEY environment variable set to run this example) let query = "What is the capital of France?";
+let api_key = std::env::var("SERPER_API_KEY").unwrap();
 let search_query = SearchQuery::new(query, &api_key, self.top_n);
 let documents = search_query.into_documents().await.unwrap();